SumoLogic/sumologic-documentation/docs/cse/rules/write-first-seen-rule.md

 * High severity EDR alert seen for the first time
 * MFA acceptance from first seen device

 A First Seen rule is different from other CSE rule types in that you don’t define the criteria for firing a Signal.
 Instead, the rule expression in a First Seen rule is simply a filter condition that defines what incoming Records the rule will apply to.
 For each First Seen rule, CSE automatically creates a baseline model of normal behavior evidenced by Records that match the Rule Expression.
-After the baseline period is completed, when an incoming Record includes matching activity not seen during the baseline period, the rule creates a Signal.
+After the baseline learning period is completed, when an incoming Record includes matching activity not seen during the baseline learning period, the rule creates a Signal.

 For example, for the “First time a user logged in from a new geographic location” use case, CSE will build a baseline model of all the geolocations from where a logon event is seen for the Entity (user).
 Once the baselining period is complete, CSE will create a Signal for every new geolocation detected and incrementally add to the baseline.